jrivas-cyber/jrivas-cyber/README.md

 # <a href="https://www.linkedin.com/in/jrivas-cyber/">Jose Rivas</a>' Cybersecurity Project Portfolio

-I'm passionate about cybersecurity (especially PCI compliance) and love tackling complex challenges through hands-on projects.
-From vulnerability management to PCI compliance assessments, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Feel free to check out the work I’ve put into enhancing security operations and processes.
+I'm passionate about cybersecurity and enjoy tackling complex challenges through hands-on projects.
+From vulnerability management to leading compliance assessments, these projects allow me to keep up with the evolving security threats and improve my cyber skillset.
+Check out my work below!

 ## Vulnerability Management